StampyAI/stampede/README.md

 ## Use

 Configurations are written in YAML and left in `./Sites/`.
-In different environments (such as `test` and `dev`) it will use configs from `./Sites_{environment-name}`.
+In different environments (such as `test` and `dev`) it will read configs from `./Sites_{environment-name}`.
+Check the service documentation for what options your service has available.

 - `./lib/services` defines services where chat requests are incoming.
-- `./lib/plugin` defines plugins which suggest potential responses, along with a confidence estimate for how relevant the response would be.
+- `./lib/plugins` defines plugins which suggest potential responses, along with a confidence estimate for how relevant the response would be.
 Plugins which use resources or take time will offer a *callback* instead, which will only be called if no other plugins have higher confidence.